nchurch/go/README.md

 Issues
 ----

-For some reason, boards are generated differently by alive and dead.
-For getting all the "live" boards for e.g. :b, you will see b's and spaces; in all the "variable" positions you can substitute either :b, :w, or :s to get any valid board from this template.
-But for dead boards, you will see e.g. :b and :n, which if you look at the raw make-boards indicates nil.
-For :n, you should read that the piece is whatever the opposite color of the piece in question would be.

-Also, the code uses mutual recursion; presumably for this reason, large boards do not work.
+Large boards do not work.
 The current limit seems to be 15X15.